-The marine synthesis is based on contributions covering the following topics: oceanic circulation, ocean-atmosphere interactions, plankton monitoring, sea ice thickness, microplastic pollution and the status of Svalbard coastal waters.
-Major recommendations identified a need for a marine observing infrastructure development that provides data needed to fill critical gaps in the observing system.
-Specifically, these included autonomous observational sites for co-located long-term monitoring of ocean physics, biogeochemistry and ecology (with the latter two currently being under sampled with continuous methods), enhanced sampling capabilities during the winter and early spring season, as well as spatially increased data collection by a wider involvement of ships of opportunity.
-This recommendation could be addressed by specific funding via SIOS access and optimisation calls that provide access to existing infrastructure and aid the development of new infrastructure.
-Homogeneous data collection in disparate areas and by various teams could be ensured by a dedicated programme for harmonisation of marine measurements around Svalbard.
-To fulfil this need, marine infrastructure network workshops have been organised by SIOS, encouraging further cooperation on joint scientific programs.
+The marine synthesis is based on contributions covering the following topics: oceanic circulation, ocean-atmosphere interactions, plankton monitoring, sea ice thickness, microplastics pollution and the status of Svalbard coastal waters.
+Major recommendations identified a need for a marine-observing infrastructure development that provides data needed to fill critical gaps in the observing system.
+Specifically, these included autonomous observational sites for co-located longterm monitoring of ocean physics, biogeochemistry, and ecology (with the latter two currently being under sampled with continuous methods); enhanced sampling capabilities during the winter and early spring season; and spatially increased data collection by a wider involvement of ships of opportunity.
+This recommendation could be addressed by specific funding via SIOS access and optimization calls that provide access to existing infrastructure and aid the development of new infrastructure.
+Homogeneous data collection in disparate areas and by various teams could be ensured by a dedicated programme for harmonization of marine measurements around Svalbard.
+To fulfil this need, marine infrastructure network workshops have been organized by SIOS, encouraging further cooperation on joint scientific programmes.
 This network would be well suited to develop a handbook of best practices for ocean observing approaches and data management.
-The four most essential recommendations for marine ESS Observing System development were identified: (i) to extend the geographical and temporal coverage of research activities,

-(ii) to enhance year-round observations to resolve seasonal variability in the ocean, (iii) to support research activities exploring linkages between fjord, shelf and open ocean systems, and (iv) to establish long-term year-round monitoring of marine biota.
+The four most essential recommendations for marine ESS Observing System development were identified as follows: (i) to extend the geographical and temporal coverage of research activities; (ii) to enhance year-round observations to resolve seasonal variability in the ocean; (iii) to support research activities exploring linkages between fjord, shelf, and open-ocean systems; and (iv) to establish long-term year-round monitoring of marine biota.